• TETON TESTED

 For people who are looking for a good camping multifunctional knife, this is a good option.
 In a pinch it’s a reasonable cooking knife, it’s great for making wood shavings to start a fire, and durable enough to cut through rope or paracord in a pinch.

 But where this knife really shines is in hunting, hiking, and other more extreme outdoor uses.
 Small enough and light enough for you to carry it anywhere, it’s also sharp enough to be useful while hunting, including quartering an animal, and durable enough to be your primary knife on a long hike or climbing up a mountain.
+When you are processing game on a steep ridge line, your dynamic hand tools need to match the quality of your heavy pack frames, technical layers, and navigation tech.
+Integrating a solid folding utility blade into your broader big game hunting gear configuration guarantees you are fully prepared when a deep-woods harvest turns into a midnight pack-out.

 You’ll notice that there’s no serrated section, no skinning hook, none of the little extras that you see on a lot of utility knives these days.
 And the truth is, while those additions are convenient, a skilled knife wielder can get basically the same results from just a regular knife.